Otomat: Flight

 The boosters made by ROXEL are positioned at the flanks.
 They give enough speed to allow the turbojet to start, while the wings open.
 Four seconds later, once the missile reaches a 250 m/s speed and 200 m height, it stabilizes its flight and descends to 20 m, cruising at low altitude.
 At this time, the auto-pilot and the altimeter hold the right directions to the target.
 The missile flies at around 1,000 km/h, controlled with the four cross winglets in the aft, which are behind the main fixed wings to stabilize the weapon.

 Mid-course update is possible with several systems.
 This weapon system is called TESEO (only the missile is called Otomat) in the Italian Navy, and the course correction is given by two channels: by the ship itself (TG-1) and with external sources, available in the Agusta Bell AB-212 ASW helicopter's final production batch (TG-2).

 While the missiles flies it receive the input at mid-course.
 Then, at only 6 km from the target, it activates the onboard radar to reduce reaction time from the target.
 There are two models: the simpler ST-2 made by SMA (Italian missiles) and the more complex and ambitious CSF 'Col vert', for French made missiles.
 The CSF is only for export, since the French Navy has not adopted them.
 There is a large difference in the seekers.
 The first is a one axis, two dimensional radar system: the weapon simply continues to fly to the ship, with the altitude falling from 20 m to, in good sea conditions, 2-3m.
-The warhead is heavy, weighing 210 kg (Exocet 165, Harpoon 227) and the explosive blast is focused downward, attempting to blast a hole in the ship bottom sinking rather than just damaging the vessel.
+The warhead is heavy, weighing 210 kg (Exocet 165, Harpoon 227) and the explosive blast is focused downward, attempting to blast a hole in the ship's bottom sinking rather than just damaging the vessel.
 The Col Vert version of the missile performs pop up flight to 180 m at around 2 km from the target and then dives on the ship, aiming at the decks to maximize damage.

 The Col Vert version seems to have suffered problems in service with issues from sea state wave clutter.
 The popup and final dive attack of the Col Vert version of Otomat were designed to fool CIWS fire solutions.
 A similar approach was used in the US Harpoon system, then abandoned.
 Sensors in this variant are more complex and costly than the simpler sea skimming models, and while more capable to penetrate air defenses, they may have not shown a decisive superiority, even if technologically more sophisticated.